FluxML/Flux.jl/docs/src/getting_started/linear_regression.md

 Contrary to our last training procedure, let's say that this time we don't want to hardcode the number of epochs.
 We want the training procedure to stop when the loss converges, that is, when `change in loss < δ`.
 The quantity `δ` can be altered according to a user's need, but let's fix it to `10⁻³` for this tutorial.

-We can write such custom training loops effortlessly using Flux and plain Julia!
+We can write such custom training loops effortlessly using `Flux` and plain `Julia`!
 ```jldoctest linear_regression_complex
 julia> loss_init = Inf;